 - Chromatograms of the blank, sample and reference standard

-- All raw data used to generate the final results.
+- Raw data used to generate the final results.

 - Analytical methods